andersardo/gramps_Treemerge/README.md

 # Gramps_Treemerge
-A Gramps plugin to match and merge data from 2 trees
+A Gramps plugin to match (detect overlap) and merge data from 2 trees

 # DESIGN